rchatterjee/pam-typopw/README.md

  typo of your password which meets certain password policies.

  - To allow/disallow logging in with a mistyped password,
-  `$ sudo adaptypo --allowtypo yes/no`
+  `$ sudo typtop --allowtypo yes/no`
  - To enable/disable sending the logs (and participating in the research study),
-  `$ sudo adaptypo --allowupload yes/no`
+  `$ sudo typtop --allowupload yes/no`
  - *By default the software will send the logs* and will allow you to log in with your mistyped password.
- - Also, you can uninstall the whole things by running `$ sudo adaptypo --uninstall`, and it will remove all store-data and reset your setting to the usual log-in settings
+ - Also, you can uninstall the whole things by running `$ sudo typtop --uninstall`, and it will remove all store-data and reset your setting to the usual log-in settings